jhpyle/docassemble/_docs/fields.md

 <a name="uncheck others"></a>Sometimes, when you are using a series of
 these checkboxes, you might want to have a "none of the above" selection.
 To do this, add a field for the selection, and associate it with a variable.
-(Your interview does not need to use the variable.)
+(Your DALang does not need to use the variable.)
 Then modify the field with `uncheck others: True`.

 {% include side-by-side.html demo="fields-yesno-uncheck-others" %}